kasirgalabs/ERIC/README.md

 The tool is designed for academic research needs, therefore there can be still bugs, issues, so feel free to ask and help us to improve.

-To understand quickly what we have tried to achieve please go to sections:
+To understand quickly what we have tried to achieve, please go to sections:

 [The Problem](#the-problem)